-For the years ended December 31, 2017 and 2016, our total investment income was approximately \$103.7 million and \$89.4 million, respectively, consisting predominately of interest income.
+For the years ended December 31, 2017 and 2016, our total investment income was approximately\$101.7 million and \$85.8 million, respectively, consisting predominately of interest income.
 The increase in interest income was primarily due to (i) the growth in our total portfolio resulting from the investment of additional equity capital raised and borrowings under the Credit Facilities and (ii) an increase in the amount of accretion of unearned income into interest income.
 For the year ended December 31, 2017, our average investment portfolio was \$1,026.7 million, compared to \$912.6 million for the year ended December 31, 2016.
-Additionally, during the years ended December 31, 2017 and 2016, we accreted approximately \$15.1 million and \$11.9 million, respectively, of unearned income into interest income.
-We believe further increases in investment income in future periods may arise due to (i) a growing base of portfolio company investments and (ii) investments being held for the entire period relative to incremental net investment activity during each quarter.
+Additionally, during the years ended December 31, 2017 and 2016, we accreted approximately\$13.1 million and \$8.4 million, respectively, of unearned income into interest income.

 For the year ended December 31, 2017, expenses, net of any fee and expense waivers, were approximately \$44.3 million as compared to expenses of approximately \$37.8 million for the year ended December 31, 2016.
-The increase in expenses was primarily due to an increase in (i) interest expense of \$3.3 million, (ii) base management and incentive fees (net of fee waivers) of \$2.6 million due primarily to an increase in average gross assets and (iii) amortization of deferred offering costs of \$1.0 million.
+The increase in expenses was primarily due to an increase in (i) interest expense of approximately \$3.3 million, (ii) base management and incentive fees (net of fee waivers) of \$2.6 million due primarily to an increase in average gross assets and (iii) amortization of deferred offering costs of \$1.0 million.
 Interest expense increased primarily due to an increase in the average borrowings during the period and an increase in our cost of borrowing on the Credit Facilities.
 Average borrowings were \$427.2 million for the year ended December 31, 2017 compared to \$396.0 million for the year ended December 31, 2016.
 As of December 31, 2017 and 2016, the annualized interest rate on borrowings was approximately 4.1% and 3.5%, respectively.

-For the year ended December 31, 2017, base management and incentive fees, net of fee waivers, were approximately \$21.8 million compared to a net fee of \$19.2 million for the year ended December 31, 2016.
-There were no waivers of base management fees for the years ended December 31, 2017 and 2016, respectively; however, our Advisers waived the subordinated incentive fees on income for the years ended December 31, 2017 and 2016, totaling approximately \$3.0 million and \$1.7 million, respectively.
+For the year ended December 31, 2017, base management and incentive fees, net of fee waivers, were approximately\$21.8 million compared to a net fee of \$19.2 million for the year ended December 31, 2016.
+There were no waivers of base management fees for the years ended December 31, 2017 and 2016, respectively; however, our Advisers waived all of the subordinated incentive fees on income earned for the years ended December 31, 2017 and 2016, totaling approximately \$1.6 million and \$26,000, respectively.

-For the year ended December 31, 2017, the net increase in net assets resulting from operations was approximately \$52.6 million.
-The increase was attributable to net investment income of approximately \$58.7 million, offset by net realized losses of approximately \$4.4 million and net change in unrealized depreciation on investments of approximately \$1.7 million.
-The net realized losses were primarily the result of realized losses of \$6.5 million relating to the exit or restructure of Middle Market investments in two companies in the oil and gas sector, offset by a realized gain of \$3.5 million relating to the exit of one Private Loan equity investment and one Other Portfolio investment.
+For the year ended December 31, 2017, the net increase in net assets resulting from operations was approximately\$52.6 million.
+The increase was attributable to net investment income of approximately \$56.7 million, offset by net realized losses of approximately \$2.4 million and net change in unrealized depreciation on investments of approximately \$1.7 million.
+The net realized losses were primarily the result of realized losses of \$6.0 million relating to the exit or restructure of Middle Market investments in two companies in the oil and gas sector, offset by a realized gain of \$3.5 million relating to the exit of one Private Loan equity investment and one Other Portfolio investment.